 Urban Park as the Urban Backbone The curved track as an urban park will be the new urban backbone for the expanding inner city.
 As a link, it connects the city’s north and east districts whilst, at the same time serving as the axis for urban development.
-The new „parking arc“ takes all the functions of a modern green infrastructure and combines the exisitng and the new quarters into a common whole.
+The new „parking arc“ takes all the functions of a modern green infrastructure and combines the exisiting and the new quarters into a common whole.
 As a densely programmed open space, it takes on important recreational, cultural, sport and social functions as an urban complement to the landscaped recreational area of the Rosenstein Park and continues the urban pedestrian and cycle path network towards Neckar.

 In addition it integrates elements, in order to improve the ecological and urban climatic conditions as well as themes of urban agriculture.